Navigating Office Culture Like a Boss

 Photo:@africanstylelibrary

-Any good leader of a top organization will tell you that people are the most important ingredient for success.
-They would tell you that people who are good at their jobs are key, but the people who excel at bringing out the best in others and moving them all toward a common goal make the best leaders, have the brightest futures and enact the greatest change.
-In other words, the best leaders know how to get on well with others.
+Any good leader of a top organization will tell you that people are the most essential ingredient for success.
+They would say to you that people who are good at their jobs are key, but those who excel at bringing out the best in others and moving them all toward a common goal make the best leaders, have the brightest futures, and enact the most significant change.
+In other words, leaders know how to get on well with others.

-Look, I always try to keep it real with you and share my actual learnings and experiences.
-I try to discuss solutions and strategies based on the way things are instead of how they should be.
+Look, I always try to keep it real and share my learnings and experiences.
+I discuss solutions and strategies based on how things are instead of how they should be.
 I mention this because I know that “likability” is a controversial topic.
-We would all prefer to live in a world where a woman could go to work, do her job and go home, giving thought only to her competence and none to all that other messy, people stuff.
+We would all prefer to live in a world where a woman could go to work, do her job, and go home, giving thought only to her competence and none to all that other messy, people stuff.
 I also know that what makes a person likable is highly subjective and can be based on one’s biases.

-So knowing that likability is so subjective and potentially out of one’s control, why should we consider it?
-Dear reader, think about it like this: A“leader” isn’t someone who simply leads a team of people below them, but a person who also guides their peers and the people above them in one strategic direction.
-Can people be their best selves if they are nervous around you because you don’t give any thought to how you come off?
-Can you achieve your goals if people are walking all over you because you care too much about how they feel about you?
-Successfully navigating office culture is a tough balance to strike and balancing how people feel about you as you plough through your strategic objectives is undoubtedly a delicate dance.
+So, knowing that likability is so subjective and potentially out of one’s control, why should we consider it?
+Dear reader, think about it like this: A“leader” isn’t someone who simply leads a team of people below them but a person who also guides their peers and the people above them in one strategic direction.
+Can people be their best selves if they are nervous around you because you don’t think about how you come off?
+Can you achieve your goals if people walk all over you because you care too much about how they feel about you?
+Successfully navigating office culture is a tricky balance to strike and balancing how people think about you as you plough through your strategic objectives is undoubtedly a delicate dance.
 Let’s unpack it some more.

 Was I the Villain?

-As a straight shooting and assertive woman, my “decisiveness” and no-nonsense style struck fear and fostered self-doubt in others.
-I felt this energy and didn’t really mind as long as my team was hitting our targets.
+As a straight-shooting and assertive woman, my “decisiveness” and no-nonsense style struck fear and fostered self-doubt in others.
+I felt this energy and didn’t mind as long as my team was hitting our targets.
 I often heard my “perfectionism” was intimidating.
 I remember getting annoyed at this feedback.
-I thought, “I’m at times intimidated by our president, and I don’t expect her to change for me.
+I thought, “I’m sometimes intimidated by our president, and I don’t expect her to change for me.
 So why should I have to change for others?”
 I can feel you nodding your head furiously.

-Well, I eventually got some tough feedback.
+Well, I eventually got some harsh feedback.
 People were indeed terrified of me.
-It wasn’t just an energy I was feeling, it was a fact.
-After digging deep within myself (thanks to a flirtation with Buddhism) and asking myself the hard questions, I realized that there were some things that I could do better in order to be a better leader.
+It wasn’t just an energy I was feeling; it was a fact.
+After digging deep within myself (thanks to a flirtation with Buddhism) and asking myself the hard questions, I realized there were some things I could do better to be a better leader.
 Remember, a leader brings out the best in others.
-Equally importantly, I realized that my perfectionism was the source of a lot of my internal and external tensions and relinquishing a bit of it would take some pressure off of me.
+Equally importantly, I realized that my perfectionism was the source of many internal and external tensions and that relinquishing a bit of it would take some pressure off of me.

-You see my “problem” was never my subordinates but my peers.
-At times I thought they could do better, try harder, work smarter.
-My feelings may have been valid but in hindsight, I didn’t always express my expectations or disappointments in the best way.
+You see, my “problem” was never my subordinates but my peers.
+Sometimes I thought they could do better, try harder, work smarter.
+My feelings may have been valid, but in hindsight, I didn’t always express my expectations or disappointments in the best way.
 Perhaps some of their inadequacies were a result of their nervousness.
-Former In Vibrant Company featured guest, Annastasia Seebohm Giacomini, once received similar feedback about needing to adopt a more “feminine approach” to her leadership style.
-I’m comforted to know that I’m in good company!
+Former In Vibrant Company featured guest Annastasia Seebohm Giacomini, once received similar feedback about needing to adopt a more “feminine approach” to her leadership style.
+I’m comforted to know that I’m in good company

-Often the people that get to the top, do so because they’re not very agreeable in their nature.
-But without careful course-correction they hit a plateau or get knocked down.
-Thankfully Annastasia and I both pivoted where necessary.
+The people who get to the top often do so because they’re not very agreeable.
+But without careful course correction, they hit a plateau or get knocked down.
+Thankfully, Annastasia and I both pivoted where necessary. ,

 Was I the villain?